Etherfiend/NeovimConfiguration/README.md

 - Fast and efficient development environment
 - Integration of essential plugins
-- Syntax highlighting and automatic closing features
+- Syntax highlighting and automatic closing

 ## Installation